Local on the 8s: Music

-Pop and smooth jazz music is regularly played during the "Local on the 8s" segments; the music that is heard over the national feed's forecast segments is also transmitted over the localized segments generated by the STAR headend units.
-The Weather Channel released its own Smooth Jazz CD in 2007, The Weather Channel Presents: The Best of Smooth Jazz, based on collections of popular music played during the "Local On the 8s" segments.
+Until 2013, pop and smooth jazz music was regularly played during the "Local on the 8s" segments.
+This was so well-known that in 2007, The Weather Channel released its own smooth jazz compilation album, The Weather Channel Presents: The Best of Smooth Jazz, based on collections of popular music played during the "Local On the 8s" segments.
 It peaked at #1 on Billboard's Top Contemporary Jazz charts that year.
+In 2013, The Weather Channel switched to mostly playing production music produced exclusively for the network, and in 2023, the network switched to using music from the Transition Music Corporation's library.

+Music that is heard over the national feed's forecast segments is also transmitted over the localized segments generated by the STAR headend units.